 3.1.
 Visions serve a crucial role in clarifying objectives and focusing projects.
-Following the first community workshop held on 3rd February 2016 with Elford residents, the vision below was developed for the Plan.
-The vision reflects how residents want to see their parish and local area develop for the future.
+Following the first community workshop held on 3rd February 2016 with Elford residents, the vision below has been developed for the plan.
+The vision aims to reflect the residents' hopes and aspirations for the future of their local area.